Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search: Conclusion

 In this work, we introduced \alg, a new computationally efficient EMD approximation method that relies on nearest neighbor search.
-Empirical evaluations confirm that \alg attains high accuracy with reduced execution time compared to SOTA approximate EMD algorithms.
+Empirical evaluations confirm that \alg attains high accuracy with reduced execution time compared to state-of-the-art approximate EMD algorithms.
 We also presented theoretical analysis on the time complexity and error bounds of \alg.
-We further accelerated \alg through exploiting GPU parallelism.
-As future work, we plan to investigate the integration of \alg as a loss function within deep learning frameworks, particularly for 3D point cloud applications.
+Furthermore, we accelerated \alg through exploiting GPU parallelism.
+In future work, we plan to investigate the integration of \alg as a loss function within deep learning frameworks, particularly for 3D point cloud applications.